LearnCodeWeb/fontello-Mysql/README.md

 ----------------------------------------------------------
 How to call font icon?
 ======================
-Its really simple you just need to call a font class then icon name.
+Its really simple you just need to call a font class then icon name and remember one thing your must pass the icon code to dispaly icon properly.

+``<i class="icon icon-search-7">&#xe801;</i>``